Fashion Designer

 What do you think of Pinterest as it relates to fashion retail?

-Asked by Jennay almost 13 years ago
+Asked by Jennay over 13 years ago

 Have not yet tried pinterest but did hear that the interface was great and a delight to use.
 Visuals can be so much more evocative than words can ever be so Im grateful theres a program out there that helps me better express, share and communicate my ideas.
 The fashion industry is all over it because much like polyvore designers and buyers can freely pick up on trends that will translate to more sales in stores.